How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Magic hope to pick up a road win at the Suns on Sunday at 8:00 PM ET.
+The Pistons travel to face the Nuggets on Sunday at 8:00 PM ET.

 How to Watch